-In the image zone, if there is a danger of the shutter speed resulting in camera shake, the shutter speed indicated on the LCD panel and in the viewfinder will blink.
-If this occurs although you have been holding the camera steadily and taking care how you press the shutter button, we recommend using a tripod.
+In the image zone, if there is a danger of a slow shutter speed resulting in camera shake, the shutter speed indicated on the LCD panel and in the viewfinder will blink.
+If this occurs atthough you have been holding the camera steadily and taking care how you press the shutter button, we recommend using a tripod.
 (Even when using a tripod, however, it is still possible for the shutter speed to blink if there is a danger of camera shake.)

-·Blinking focus lamp
+Blinking focus lamp

-When the focus lamp blinks, the shutter can not be released.
-Please see page 52.
+When the focus lamp blinks, the shutter cannot be released.
+Please see page 53.

-S The AF Auxiliary Light Emiter
+The AF Auxiliary Light Emitter

-When focussing conditions are difficult, the AF auxiliary light emiter comes on automatically to illuminate the subject, making focussing easier.
+When focussing conditions are difficult, the AF auxiliary light emitter comes on automatically to illuminate the subject, making focussing easier.

-The AF auxiliary light emiter can operate in both the image zone and the creative zone.
+The AF auxiliary light emitter can operate in both the image zone and the creative zone.

-S Automatic Flash
+Automatic Flash

-When the command dial is set to $\square$ , $\mathfrak{D}$ , in the image zone, the flash will automatically pop up and fire if the subject is dark or in back-lit conditions where the background is too bright against the subject.
+When the command dial is set to \square , $\ ^{\bullet}$, $\ ^{\bullet}$ in the image zone, the flash will automatically pop up and fire if the subject is dark or in back-lit conditions where the background is too bright against the subject.